Skip to main content

 2. Diagnostics should be data first

-A normal compiler error is often a paragraph written for a human.
+A normal compiler error is a paragraph written for a human.
+That is a weak interface for an autonomous repair loop.
+What an agent needs is:

-- a stable code
+• a stable code

-- a precise location
+• a precise location

-- a suggested structural fix when one exists
+• a suggested structural fix when one exists

 X07 leans into that model.
 The current docs expose machine-readable diagnostics and the canonical repair loop, where x07 run, x07 build, and x07 bundle automatically iterate through format, lint, quickfix, and retry.